Azzkabar/Charles_proxy/README.md

 # Charles_proxy

-When i was testing the <a href="http://demowebshop.tricentis.com/cart"> webstore cart</a>, i was using CharliProxy.
+When i was testing the <a href="http://demowebshop.tricentis.com/cart"> webstore cart</a>, i was using CharlesProxy.

 Check out the following videos where I change data using the proxy server for website on Google Chrome on <b> Macbook Pro </b>